Jacemon/Slingshot/Assets/Prefabs/Levels/readme.txt

 B - With Boss

 Example:
-Autumn_2PE_D - Autumn level this 2 generators by point and one generator by ellipse with dynamic targets.
+Autumn_2PE_S - Autumn level this 2 generators by point and one generator by ellipse with static targets.
+Autumn_2P-E_SD - Autumn level this 2 generators by point with static targets
+                 and one generator by ellipse with dynamic targets.